abzeede/diary365/README.md

 # Diary 365

-The app that make you write diary easier and make it analyzable. :)
+The app that make you write diary easier and analyzable :)